 Honda CR-V years to avoid

-The 2015 model is the CR-V that owners seem to complain about the most (ironically enough, that was the year with the most Mazda CX-5 problems as well).
+The 2015 model is the CR-V that owners seem to complain about the most.
 However, the 2011 model seems to have the most complaints about expensive repairs.

 You may want to avoid the 2017 model as well.
 I read a large number of complaints about that particular CR-V (the most troubling one related to oil overuse).
 If you purchase a 2017 model, expect many trips to the mechanic over the coming years…